Carroll Shelby: Non-Ford projects

-In October 2007, Carroll Shelby ended his licensing agreement with Unique Performance after customers complained that vehicles had not been delivered.
+In October 2007, Shelby ended his licensing agreement with Unique Performance after customers complained that vehicles had not been delivered.
 Unique Performance was subsequently raided by law enforcement for VIN irregularities and declared bankruptcy, which effectively ended the Shelby continuation "Eleanor" Mustang production.
 Shelby was in turn sued by victims of Unique Performance for his involvement in the criminal activity.

 The 2000 remake of Gone in 60 Seconds movie highlighted the star car character "Eleanor," a customized 1967 Mustang.
 Some custom car businesses began to reproduce "Eleanor"-looking cars with the trademarked name, causing Denice Halicki to again take legal action to protect the trademark and the copyrighted Eleanor's image.
 In 2008, Halicki won a case against Shelby, who was also selling "Eleanor" using the trademark name and copyrighted image.